 Technically, you could use a store-bought salted caramel sauce, but where’s the fun in that?

-- In a small saucepan, heat the sugar on low heat until it’s completely melted, swirling the pan gently every 20 seconds or so.
+In a small saucepan, heat the sugar on low heat until it’s completely melted, swirling the pan gently every 20 seconds or so.
+The sugar will start to form clumps before melting slowly.
+Be patient- this process should take 10-15 minutes- and keep an eye on it to make sure it does not burn.
 Remove from heat immediately and stir in butter.
 The mixture will violently bubble.
 You’re doing it right.

 Pour in the heavy cream and sea salt.
 Stir until everything is combined.
 Use a whisk to stir in peanut butter.

 Pour rice krispies into a large mixing bowl.
 Pour salted caramel peanut butter mixture and fold gently to combine.

 Place mixture into prepared baking pan, pushing it evenly into the pan.
 Set aside.

 Heat the chocolate chips in a double boiler over low heat until fully melted.
 Pour melted chocolate over the krispies, smoothing to the edges.
 Allow to cool completely (about 1 hour) before cutting into 2 inch squares.

 Leave a comment and rate this recipe!

 Made these as a birthday treat for my partner- they were a total crowd pleaser!
 I did face the caramel seizing up- but reapplying some low heat and stirring did the trick!
 I had wished they’d be a bit more caramel filled, so next time I plan to make 1.5× the caramel.
 Awesome recipe- thanks Sarah!